 These are only a few among many dive sites (that I’ve been) around Malapascua Island.
 There are many and diverse options.

 One more thing you need to know about Malapascua Island is the chickens (roosters to be exact).
 I was wondering why there were so many chickens in this small island and why they cried all day long.
 It was an extraordinary behavior as roosters from the knowledge I have about them.
 My guess was maybe they export them to the mainland or something but I was wrong.
 My question was finally answered by a local man.
 The chickens are living in Malapascua, and preparing to participate the weekly cockfight.
 People gather near the ring every Sunday, let the chickens fight each other.
 They were extremely well cared (shiny feathers, well fed, well trained) for this event.
 In Malapascua, they are the money.

 I’m just telling you just in case if you are wondering about the chickens just like I was.

-You can always make a ‘special trip (hire a boat or tricycle)’, like local people call it, but it is possible to get there by public transportation.
+You can always make a ‘special trip (hire a boat or tricycle)’ like local people call it, but it is possible to get there by public transportation.
 From Bantayan Island, you can take a ferry from Santa Fe port to Cebu City which takes about two hours.
 Then you need to head to Maya port, by bus, about 40 km away from the Cebu port.
 Take a tricycle only to Pedro, and take a yellow Ceres bus to Maya Port.
-From there, there’s a regular ferry leaves to Malapascua.
+From there, there’s a regular ferry leaf to Malapascua.
 It sounds complicated, but it is pretty a standard travel procedure in the Philippines.

 If you are coming from Cebu City, just take a bus to Maya port (4+ hour trip), and take a ferry to Malapascua Island.